 End all deception.

-In closing, I’d like to make a note that each of these principles relies on the other.
-I think of the principles as a pyramid with reason at the very bottom of it, deception on the top and all the rest in between.
+In closing, I’d like to make a note that each of these principles for a quality life relies on the other.
+I think of these principles as a pyramid with reason at the very bottom of it, deception on the top and all the rest in between.
 Start with reason and work your way to the top.
 At least that’s what I strive for and it’s given me peace.
 Peace of mind that my life is meaningful and not more complicated that it really has to be.
-That for me is a life that is as good as it gets!
+That for me is a quality life; a life that is as good as it gets!
 Doesn’t that sound good?

 I’m more than interested in learning what your thoughts are on this…so please share them in the comments below.